ayufan/gitlab-ci-multi-runner/docs/install-on-windows.md

 1. Download binary for your system from https://github.com/ayufan/gitlab-ci-multi-runner/releases and put it into previously saved folder.

 1. Run `Administrator` command prompt.
 How to do that is described here: http://pcsupport.about.com/od/windows-8/a/elevated-command-prompt-windows-8.htm.
-The simplest is to write `Command Prompt` in Windows search field and press `Windows+K`.
+The simplest is to write `Command Prompt` in Windows search field and right click and select `Run as administrator`.
 You will be asked to confirm that you want to execute elevated command prompt.

 1. Go to created folder: `cd C:\Multi-Runner`.